Sweet Escape

 "Sweet Escape" is a song by Swedish DJ and record producer Alesso featuring Swedish singer-songwriter Sirena.
 It was released on 15 May 2015.
 The song written by Alesso, Elsa Oljelund and Lotus IV, produced by Alesso and Lotus IV.

 Background

-The song debut performed during Ultra Music Festival set in 2014, and later it's major track that Alesso live sets ever since.
+The song was first performed during Ultra Music Festival in 2014, and has been a major track at Alesso live sets ever since.

 Composition

 The song with soft violin sounds as Sirena energetic vocals and into a blissful mix of uplifting and sensational synth.